Michael-Siglap/michael-batch19/README.md

 3. Sends a Telegram message to me informing me of any commits. - Done.
 4. Create a row in my google sheet for each new commit. - Done.

+Attempted to push the file onto AWS and Google. :)

 This ends the assignment.